Writopia Lab’s 12th Annual

 I will meet you there

-We will be holding virtual productions of microplays by young writers that consider Rumi’s poem and that take place on a field.
+We held virtual and live productions of microplays by young writers that consider Rumi’s poem and that take place on a field.
 (Any field: in a city park, or in a backyard, a field on the moon, or in a soccer stadium.)
 Some questions for our writers to consider as they write, What does it mean to pursue justice?
 What does it mean to engage with someone on the opposing side?
 What do we risk when we engage?
 How can we ever get to forgiveness?
 What is the space after forgiveness?